How to configure No-IP DUC service in your Raspberry PI

 sudo make install

-• update frequency – this is the time between IP refresh on No-IP servers, in minutes.
+- update frequency – this is the time between IP refresh on No-IP servers, in minutes.
 According to No-IP, this value should be greater than 5 minutes.
-Default is 30 minutes.
+The default is 30 minutes.

-Following screenshot shows my configuration (with some fields greyed), used with a Raspberry PI Zero W connected to internet with wireless interface and Docker installed (docker creates its own internal virtual network interface
+The following screenshot shows my configuration (with some fields greyed), used with a Raspberry PI Zero W connected to the internet with a wireless interface and Docker installed (docker creates its own internal virtual network interface

 sudo /usr/local/bin/noip2 -S

-After each Raspberry PI reboot, you need to launch again your No-IP DUC client with command:
+After each Raspberry PI reboot, you need to launch again your No-IP DUC client with the command:

 sudo /usr/local/bin/noip2